 The majority of Anderson’s oil production in the Greater Willesden Green area is from horizontal multi-staged fractured wells in the Cardium formation.
 Average true vertical depth of the wells is 2,000 meters.
 All of Anderson’s oil production is light, sweet crude.
-Natural gas in solution in the oil plus natural gas liquids is also captured from these wells.
-Shallow dry gas is also produced in the area from reservoirs at less than 1,000 meters in depth.
+Natural gas in solution in the oil plus natural gas liquids are also captured from these wells.